 - Counselor Competencies Scale – Revised CCS-R (Shown for illustrative purposes only, this evaluation is sent electronically to Instructors of CG 535 and CG 562 and Site Supervisors of CG 591, CG 592, CG 596A, CG 596B, CG 598A, and CG 598B.)

-- Clinical Mental Health Counseling Practicum Internship Handbook
+- Clinical Mental Health Counseling Practicum & Internship Handbook (downloadable Docs version)

 - Licensure Requirements for Professional Counselors (PDF provided by American Counseling Association)

 - Clinical Mental Health Counseling Practicum Intent Form

 - Clinical Mental Health Counseling Site Information Form

 To access the Academic Planning Guides you must be logged into your @jcu.edu email account.
 To fill in your Academic Planning Guide do not request edit access.
 Instead, make a copy to edit in Google Sheets by clicking on File > Make a Copy and rename and save it to your Google Drive.
 Then, you may share that file with your advisor so they can give you feedback as you move through the program.